Running tools

 Image quicklaunch-genomics

-Figure 12.1: Tools and installed workflows can be quickly found and launched using the Quick Launch tool.
+Figure 12.1: Tools, installed workflows and template workflows can be quickly found and launched using the Quick Launch tool.

 Image quicklaunch-typing-genomics

-Figure 12.2: Typing in the search field at the top will filter the list of tools to launch.
+Figure 12.2: Typing a term in the search field limits the list of tools and workflows to those with that term in their name, description or path.

 Configuring and submitting jobs